Understanding the Employment Allowance & Your Eligibility as a Small Business

 What is the Employment Allowance, and who is eligible?

-The allowance will be increasing from £5,000 to £10,500 from 6th April 2025
+The allowance increased to £10,500 from 6th April 2025 (up from £5,000 in the previous tax year)

 A government backed scheme that allows eligible businesses and charities to offset a portion (or all) of their Employer National Insurance Bill, the Employment Allowance is factored in each time you run payroll until the relevant amount of Class 1 National Insurance saving has been used up.